Office of Admissions & Outreach

 - Register with the Postdoctoral Dental Matching Program to obtain a match code number, which you must submit through the PASS applications.
 The Matching Program is a centralized selection service that matches applicants to programs.

-- Submit the nonrefundable application processing fee ($60 for domestic applicants, $80 for international applicants) through the UCSF application portal.
+- Following submission of the PASS application, submit the nonrefundable application processing fee ($60 for domestic applicants, $80 for international applicants) through the UCSF application fee portal.

 Send these items to: